pvieito/PythonKit/README.md

 ## Notes

 `PythonKit`  is based on the `Python` module from the [Swift for TensorFlow](https://github.com/tensorflow/swift) project.
 Currently both modules are equivalent, the mantainers have been developing them jointly and are kept in sync.

+# Support

+If you have questions about `PythonKit` you can ask on the [Swift for TensorFlow Google Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/swift) or on the [Swift Forums](https://forums.swift.org).